elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Certificate issuer configuration has been changed from `letsencrypt` to `issuers.letsencrypt` and extended to support more issuers.
 - Explicitly disabled multitenancy in Kibana.
 - Cloud provider dependencies are removed from the templates, instead, keys are added to the sc|wc-config.yaml by the init script so no more "hidden" config.
 This requires a re-run of ck8s init or manully adding the missing keys.
+- Ingress nginx has been updated to a new chart repo and bumped to version 2.10

 ### Fixed